femnad/sqrt26.com/_posts/2016-02-26-the-curious-case-of-the-missing-option.markdown

     blockinfo.py  config.py    dmcrypt.py  firewall.py  imagebackend.py  __init__.py            lvm.py      rbd_utils.py  utils.py  volume.py
     compat.py     designer.py  driver.py   host.py      imagecache.py    instancejobtracker.py  quobyte.py  remotefs.py   vif.py

 So the volume module has been converted to a package after Kilo.
 But since I (probably) installed from master, then from Kilo, the build directory had an erroneous structure.
-That caused oslo.config to fail to register the required options because it failed to import the correct package.
-Even though I tried multiple virtualenv installations, I didn't clear the build directory so the error persisted through what I assumed were clean installation, but in fact had an incorrect package layout.
-As far I could discover, at least two other people have been bitten from this behaviour:
+That caused `oslo.config` to fail to register the required options because it failed to import the correct package.
+Even though I tried multiple virtualenv installations, I didn't clear the build directory so the error persisted through what I assumed were clean installations, but in fact had an incorrect package layout.
+As far as I could discover, at least two other people have been bitten by this behaviour:

 [A bug report later deemed invalid by the reporter][bug]

 [A help request on IRC (jschwarz around 15:25)][irc]

-so am I hoping this post may be helpful to anyone encountering this issue.
+I'm this post may be helpful to anyone encountering this issue.
 Hopefully not for too long since Kilo will be EOL on May 2016, the 2nd.

-So the take-home lessons for me were:
+The take-home lessons for me were:

 * Clean your build directory if you are installing consirably different versions of a Python package.
-* Actually clean your build directory no matter what.
+* Actually, clean your build directory no matter what.
 * More actually, design a propaganda poster to remind yourself to clean the build directory every time you run the setup script.